First Nations Food Taster

 Fall 2017 First Nations Food Taster:

 The First Nations Food Taster provides guests with an array of foods from traditional and contemporary Native American recipes.
 As the names suggests, it is a "taster" of foods that most people would not generally have available.
 The recipes may change from year to year depending on what's available through donation.

-This year we had the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
-Through the Decolonizing Diet Project, research subjects created these recipes with ingredients listed in the DDP master food list.
+This year we have the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
+Through the Decolonizing Diet Project, participants created these recipes with ingredients listed in the DDP master food list.